 Find out the USD-INR forecast in the video below:

-In its 73 years of Independence history, India and her citizens have been quite vocal about their doubts and confusions towards the value and worth of India on the face of the global map.
+In its 73 years of Independence history, India and her citizens have been quite vocal about their doubts and confusion towards the value and worth of India on the face of the global map.
 Be it in any or every front, and moreover, economically.
-None of us has had a past or may be present where the question of knowing about the value of INR at its time of independence against USD hasn’t touched us.
+None of us has had a past or maybe present where the question of knowing about the value of INR at its time of independence against USD hasn’t touched us.

 What’s been the value of 1 USD to INR since 1947 to 2019?